 In most cases you’ll need to seek alternate flight arrangements.

-However, you may get a refund if you booked your flight with a credit card, or you have a travel insurance.
-More on this below.
+However, you may get a refund if you booked your flight with a credit card.

 Many credit cards automatically carry travel insurance, and the travel insurance will provide compensation if your trip is disrupted.
 That also applies to airline bankruptcies.